alfredoperez/website-posts/draft-67fe65fbae7d2366b9adf6d1.md

 ---
 ```

-For this type of file you can use the suffix of `always`, e.g. `.cursor/rules/angular-always.mdc`
+For this type of file you can use the suffix of `always`, e.g. `.cursor/rules/angular-always.mdc`. *Always Rules* are particularly useful for enforcing core Angular practices across your project, such as consistent use of standalone components, proper dependency injection patterns, OnPush change detection strategy, and standardized error handling in HTTP interceptors.

 ```md
 ---